Mixpanel’s Frequency report lets you conduct a deeper exploration of your user’s retention.

 Here’s another example to test monetization strategy: suppose you own a game and users have complained about having to watch ads before they play your game.
 To test to see if friend invitations generate more addicted players, you could invite three friends to play in exchange for an ad-free experience.

 You could determine whether to offer this option if you knew that players who were invited were more likely to be addicted than players who were not.
-The addiction chart below, segmented by an "Invited User" property (true if they are invited; false if they are not) indicates that they are more likely to play the game multiple times day than a user who is not invited.
+The frequency chart below, segmented by an "Invited User" property (true if they are invited; false if they are not) indicates that they are more likely to play the game multiple times day than a user who is not invited.